-We now turn to the evidence for collusion derived from the exogenous randomization in the auction platform.
-In collaboration with the government of Senegal, we designed a centralized auction platform to improve access to desludging services by increasing competition between operators.
-This allows us to analyze bidding behavior in a controlled environment.
+We now turn to the evidence for collusion derived from the exogenous variation in the randomized auction platform.
+Our objective is to measure the fraction of suppliers behaving competitively when invited to submit anonymous bids in an auction platform.
+In collaboration with the government of Senegal, we designed a centralized auction platform which allows us to analyze bidding behavior in a controlled environment.
 We randomized both the auction format as well as how many and which bidders were invited to each auction.
 By repeatedly observing desludger participation and bidding behavior under randomly selected auction formats, we can measure firms' propensity to behave competitively.

 In this section, we start by describing the auction platform and the sources of random variation.
 We then describe our identification strategy for auction-level and bidder-level analysis.
-We show results testing for collusion (or behaviour inconsistent with competitive bidding) using auction-level outcomes.
+We show results testing for collusion (or behavior inconsistent with competitive bidding) using auction-level outcomes.
 We then take advantage of the panel data on bidder behavior to first show that there are consistent differences in behavior across bidders and then use K-means clustering to distinguish competitive bidders from collusive bidders (and from naïve bidders).
 Using this categorization, we measure the effect of competitive bidders on prices.
 This leads to the analysis in Section 5 in which we conduct a counterfactual analysis to estimate the harm that collusion causes in decreasing uptake of mechanized desludging and on to poor health outcomes.